Krasnojarsk (meteorite): History

-A mass of about 700 kg was detected in 1749 about 145 miles south of Krasnoyarsk.The meteorite was found in 1749 by the local blacksmith Yakov Medvedev and the mining foreman IK Mettikh who reported the find near the village of Medvedevo (the current territory of the Komsky Rural Council of the Novosyolovsky district of the Krasnoyarsk Krai).
+A mass of about 700 kg was detected in 1749 about 145 miles south of Krasnoyarsk.
+The meteorite was found in 1749 by local blacksmith Yakov Medvedev and mining foreman IK Mettikh near the village of Medvedevo (the current territory of the Komsky Rural Council of the Novosyolovsky district of the Krasnoyarsk Krai).

-In 1772, the unusual block was shown to Academician P.S.Pallas, who at that time was in those parts with an expedition.
-On his instructions, the bulk of the lump, weighing about 40 pounds, was sent in 1773 to St. Petersburg, and in 1777 - delivered to the Kunstkamera.
+In 1772, the unusual block was shown to Peter Simon Pallas, a Prussian explorer and geologist who was on an expedition in the area.
+On his instructions, the bulk of the lump—weighing about 40 pounds—was sent to St. Petersburg in 1773, and later delivered to the Kunstkamera in 1777.

 Krasnojarsk was the first pallasite ever found and studied first time as meteorite in 1794 by Ernst Chladni, and led to the creation of the Pallasite group, named after Pallas.

 It was also the first meteorite ever etched with acid (by G. Thomson) and therefore was the first one to show to human eyes the Widmanstätten pattern.

 The main mass of 514.557 kg is now in Moscow at the Fersman Mineralogical Museum, Russian Academy of Sciences.